-- o feel very thirsty

-- o need to urinate more than usual

-- o feel very hungry

-- o feel weak or tired

-- o feel sick to your stomach

-- o feel confused, or your breath smells fruity

-- high fat levels in your blood (increased cholesterol and triglycerides).
-High fat levels may happen in people treated with quetiapine tablets.
-You may not have any symptoms, so your healthcare provider may decide to check your cholesterol and triglycerides during your treatment with quetiapine tablets.

-- increase in weight (weight gain).
-Weight gain is common in people who take quetiapine tablets so you and your healthcare provider should check your weight regularly.
-Talk to your healthcare provider about ways to control weight gain, such as eating a healthy, balanced diet, and exercising.

-- movements you cannot control in your face, tongue, or other body parts (tardive dyskinesia).
+- o feel very thirsty - need to urinate more than usual - o feel very hungry - o feel weak or tired - o feel sick to your stomach - o feel confused, or your breath smells fruity - high fat levels in your blood (increased cholesterol and triglycerides).
+High fat levels may happen in people treated with quetiapine extended-release tablet.
+You may not have any symptoms, so your healthcare provider may decide to check your cholesterol and triglycerides during your treatment with quetiapine extended-release tablet. - increase in weight (weight gain).
+Weight gain is common in people who take quetiapine extended-release tablet so you and your healthcare provider should check your weight regularly.
+Talk to your healthcare provider about ways to control weight gain, such as eating a healthy, balanced diet, and exercising. - movements you cannot control in your face, tongue, or other body parts (tardive dyskinesia).
 These may be signs of a serious condition.
-Tardive dyskinesia may not go away, even if you stop taking quetiapine tablets.
-Tardive dyskinesia may also start after you stop taking quetiapine tablets.

-- decreased blood pressure (orthostatic hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position. - increases in blood pressure in children and teenagers.
-Your healthcare provider should check blood pressure in children and adolescents before starting quetiapine tablets and during therapy. - low white blood cell count.
+Tardive dyskinesia may not go away, even if you stop taking quetiapine extended-release tablet.
+Tardive dyskinesia may also start after you stop taking quetiapine extended-release tablet. - decreased blood pressure (orthostatic hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position. - increases in blood pressure in children and teenagers.
+Your healthcare provider should check blood pressure in children and adolescents before starting quetiapine extended-release tablet and during therapy.
+Quetiapine extended-release tablet is not approved for patients under 10 years of age. - low white blood cell count.
 Tell your healthcare provider as soon as possible if you have a fever, flu-like symptoms, or any other infection, as this could be a result of a very low white blood cell count.
-Your healthcare provider may check your white blood cell level to determine if further treatment or other action is needed. - cataracts - seizures - abnormal thyroid tests.
-Your healthcare provider may do blood tests to check your thyroid hormone level. - increases in prolactin levels. - · sleepiness, drowsiness, feeling tired, difficulty thinking and doing normal activities - increased body temperature - difficulty swallowing - trouble sleeping or trouble staying asleep (insomnia), nausea, or vomiting if you suddenly stop taking quetiapine tablets.
+Your healthcare provider may check your white blood cell level to determine if further treatment or other action is needed. - cataracts - seizures - abnormal thyroid tests: Your healthcare provider may do blood tests to check your thyroid hormone level. - increases in prolactin levels: Your healthcare provider may do blood tests to check your prolactin levels. - sleepiness, drowsiness, feeling tired, difficulty thinking and doing normal activities - increased body temperature - difficulty swallowing

+• trouble sleeping or trouble staying asleep (insomnia), nausea, or vomiting if you suddenly stop taking quetiapine extended-release tablet.
 These symptoms usually get better 1 week after you start having them.

-The most common side effects of quetiapine tablets include:
+The most common side effects of quetiapine extended-release tablet include: